 Commercial partners may receive direct financial support under DGPB in accordance with the EU state aid rules and the General Block Exemption Regulation (GBER).
-Applicants should observe that state aid is not used for export-related activities, for example aid directly linked to the establishment and operation of a distribution network.
+Applicants should note that state aid is not used for export-related activities, for example aid directly linked to the establishment and operation of a distribution network.
 Funding can furthermore only be received for the specific activities indicated in the table below.
 No advance payments can be made as it will be provided on a reimbursable basis only.
+The project application should specify the justification of the state aid support by referring to the relevant GBER article as indicated in the table below.

-According to the EU GBER, financial support must not be granted in favour of an undertaking which is subject to an outstanding recovery order following a previous Commission decision declaring an aid granted by the same Member State illegal and incompatible with the internal market, with the exception of aid schemes to make good the damage caused by certain natural disasters.
+According to the EU GBER, financial support must not be granted in favour of an undertaking which is subject to an outstanding recovery order following a previous EU Commission decision declaring an aid granted by the same Member State illegal and incompatible with the internal market, with the exception of aid schemes to make good the damage caused by certain natural disasters.